university-of-york/research-it-documentation/docs/source/getting_started/connecting_off_campus.rst

 Jump hosting via the SSH gateway
 --------------------------------

-To avoid manual entry of the hostname to connect to, it's also possible to connect by "jump hosting" using the SSH gateway:
+To avoid manual entering the hostname when using the SSH gateway, it's also possible to directly connect to Viking by "jump hosting":

 .. code-block:: console